hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

 -------------

-A participant joins as a validator by downloading the PoET SGX enclave and a SPID certificate for the block chain.
+A participant joins as a validator by downloading the PoET SGX enclave and a SPID certificate for the blockchain.
 The client side of the validator runs the following sign-up procedure:

 1. Start PoET SGX enclave: ENC.